Abenezer-Baheru/EthioMart-TelegramEcommerce-Modeling/README.md

 - **Data Preprocessing**: Tokenizing, normalizing, and handling Amharic-specific linguistic features.
 - **Entity Labeling**: Labeling entities such as product names, prices, and locations in CoNLL format.

-## Task 1: Data Ingestion and Data Preprocessing
+## 1: Data Ingestion and Data Preprocessing

 ### Data Ingestion